ycoroneos/LightDraw/paper/LIDR_detailed.md

 intelligent about when it submits commands to the GPU, so it may be deferring the critical computations.
-In order to bypass this, calls to glFlush() were added after every step in the LIDR algorithm.
+In order to bypass this, calls to glFlush() were added after every step in the LIDR algorithm and time was measured again.
 Specifically, calls to glFlush() were added after:

 -Animation